python-lapidary/lapidary-render/docs/json-schema.md

                 alpha:
                     multipleOf: 3
     -   oneOf:
-        -   properties
+        -   properties:
                 alpha:
                     maximum: 20
         -   properties:
                 alpha:
                     minimum: 10

-Objects that validate would need validate against one of sub0schemas in the first child _and_ one of sub-schemas in the second child.
+Objects that validate would need validate against one of sub-schemas in the first child _and_ one of sub-schemas in the second child.
 In this case the object would need a `int` field named 'alpha' that can be either divisible by 2 _or_ 3 and at the same time either less or equal 10 or more or equal to 20.

 This really describes four possibilities: